-Interest-bearing checking accounts should be looked at in two groups: one for traditional brick-and-mortar banks, where rates average around 0.04% APY, and another for online-only banks, whose lower operating costs often allow them to provide checking account rates of 1.00% or more.
+Interest-bearing checking rates average around 0.04% APY for traditional brick-and-mortar banks, and 1.00% APY for online-only banks.
+Interest-bearing checking accounts should be looked at in two groups: one for traditional brick-and-mortar banks and another for online-only banks, whose lower operating costs often allow them to provide more aggressive rates on checking accounts.
 The specific checking account rate you'll get at each bank can change depending on several factors, such as minimum balance, account type and monthly activity.

 - Average Checking Account Rates at Brick-and-Mortar Banks

 - How to Shop for Checking Account Rates